luizsansigolo-sys/dataanalytics/sql-analytics-architecture/README.md

 ## Operations Data – Staging Layer

-The operations dataset is sourced from the raw `operation_v2` table and represents all operations that were offered and selled on the platform.
+The operations dataset is sourced from the raw `operation_v2` table and represents all operations that were offered and sold on the platform.

 At this stage, the data undergoes extensive normalization and classification to address historical inconsistencies and missing metadata.